shiekhgray/graynoise/README.md

 # graynoise
-A place for my modular synthesizer designs
+A place for my modular synthesizer designs.
+Generally openable in [kicad](https://kicad.org/).
+Or, if you trust me, zip up the gerber directories and send them to your favorite PCB house.
+If you don't have a favorite, I can recommend PCBWay.
+Parts are generall available from either Tayda or Mouser.

 ## 4mixer
 A small, 4 channel mono mixer for Eurorack in kicad